tamatamvan/quipper.github.io/_posts/2016-02-11-how-to-tame-time-zones-in-ruby-on-rails.markdown

 This is important since time zones are expressed using positive or negative offsets to UTC (e.g. UTC+8:00, UTC-5:00).
 In addition, Ruby has a built-in method to convert time to UTC ([Time#utc](http://ruby-doc.org/core-2.2.0/Time.html#method-i-utc)).

-The main reason why I prefer keeping the default timezone as UTC is that much easier to keep the time zone consistent with the UTC dates and time in the database.
+The main reason why I prefer keeping the default timezone as UTC is because it is much easier to keep the time zone consistent with the UTC dates and time in the database.

 Also, when database times are in UTC, there is no need to consider DST switching when converting times to another time zone.
 When using a time zone that implements DST, there is a time (usually each year) when clocks are turned *backward* 1 hour (number of hours depends on place also).
 Due to this, there are days when the some times occur twice.
 For example, in [Washington DC](http://www.timeanddate.com/time/change/usa/washington-dc), 1:00 AM - 1:59 AM will happen twice when DST ends.
 It is hard to map this time correctly to other timezones.
 However, if the database time is in UTC, this is not problem since DST is not implemented for UTC.